Author's Avatar

 The amount you can borrow can vary considerably depending on the lender.
 Each will have their own method of calculating your income.
 For example, some may simply use the latest year’s tax return as a guide, while others will take an average of the last two or three years’ figures.

-Like with a standard mortgage, the larger your deposit and the higher your income, the more you can borrow.
+As with a standard mortgage, the larger your deposit and the higher your income, the more you can borrow.
 Try our self-employed mortgage calculator to gain an indication of how much you could borrow.

 Using retained profits for a mortgage can be challenging.
 Mainstream lenders often don’t count them as income.
 While they consider dividend income alongside salary, profits left in your business are usually excluded.